White close button

 2. Use customer data to understand what they want

-Following a data-driven approach to create a customer loyalty program allows you to provide different customers unique and tailored experiences with the same program.
-It offers them greater flexibility in how they utilize their points, and what rewards they receive.
+Following a data-driven approach to creating a customer loyalty program allows you to provide different customers with unique and tailored experiences with the same program.
+It offers them greater flexibility in how they utilize their points and what rewards they receive.

 3. Don’t overcomplicate it